ckaznable/aw/README.md

-# Dynamic Color Wall in Terminal
+# Color Wall

-Dynamic Color Wall is a terminal tool designed to provide a dynamic color experience in your terminal environment.
+Color Wall is a terminal tool designed to provide a dynamic color experience in your terminal environment.
 It reads keyboard keypresses and modifies the terminal's background color accordingly.

 ## Usage